 Listening to music during exercise could lead to a better workout, scientists say.

 Why does it tend to feel like you get a better workout in when you put music to your exercise?
-It turns out that your favorite gym-time jams may act as natural pain relievers and help you to move faster without you even realizing it.
+It turns out that your favourite gym-time jams may act as natural pain relievers and help you to move faster without you even realising it.

 Listening to music while exercising can release feel-good chemicals in the brain — such as dopamine and opioids — that may boost your mood, dull pain and make you less tired, scientists say.

 That’s not all.
-The brain’s neurons can even synchronize with the tempo of music, said Levitin, who has conducted numerous studies on how music affects the brain.
-Depending on the tempo, this synchronization can help you to perform repetitive motions, such as running, more quickly.
+The brain’s neurons can even synchronise with the tempo of music, said Levitin, who has conducted numerous studies on how music affects the brain.
+Depending on the tempo, this synchronisation can help you to perform repetitive motions, such as running, more quickly.

 A recent study — that Levitin was not involved in — showed that listening to music while working out can help regulate and maintain an exercise pace and regimen.
 The study was published in the journal Sports Medicine-Open in May.